 Outstanding Rekordbox DJ Controller

-- The Pioneer Standard – The XDJ RX2 offers an updated layout that now more closely resembles the Nexus line of mixers.
+- The Pioneer Standard – The XDJ RX3 offers an updated layout that now more closely resembles the Nexus line of mixers.
 This is excellent if you already use Pioneer gear in a pro club environment or have ambitions to do so.
 Everything is where you expect it to be.

-- Central Screen – The 7-inch touchscreen is vibrant and responsive.
+- Central Screen – The 10.1-inch touchscreen is vibrant and responsive.
 You have access to all the information you need to navigate and prepare your next mix.
-The navigation knob now sits next to the screen which is a big improvement compared to the original RX.

-- Improved Pad Controls – The other noticeable upgrade is the expansion to 8 pads.
-These pads feel like pads and not like the button feel the original RX offered.
+- Improved Pad Controls – The other noticeable upgrade from the RX2 is the expansion to more pad modes.
 They feel comfortable and natural to use.
 Extra pad modes add a lot of creative mixing options.

 The Pioneer XDJ RX3 is a solid controller with excellent screen integration.
 The central placement and parallel waveforms make it easy to prepare and execute your mixes.
 It’s also light enough to be a great choice for working mobile DJs.

-It offers excellent software and a professional layout.
-When you take all this into account it makes the XDJ RX2 the best Pioneer DJ controller with screens currently available.
+It offers excellent software flexibility and a professional layout.
+When you take all this into account it makes the XDJ RX3 the best Pioneer DJ controller with screens currently available.

 Read our full Pioneer XDJ RX3 review for more detailed information.